 His overseas tours included Iraq, Afghanistan and Korea, and it was during a deployment that he began formulating his brewery concept.
 Born in Highgate, Vermont, on the border with Quebec, Canada, he launched his business in St. Albans, a small, scenic city on Lake Champlain about a dozen miles south of his boyhood home.
 Vermont was fiercely proud of being the 14th state admitted to the union, and Gagner honors that history in his brewery's name.

 Deployments take a toll, and like many military members, he missed a significant number of early milestones with his young family.
 The connection to family is evident around the newly-expanded brewery, built from a converted old bowling alley.

 The massive stainless steel brewing tanks are named after his kids and the children of his brewmaster, Dan Sartwell.
-“They remind us of why we’re doing this … helping improve the community where we raise our kids and where they’re educated,” Gagner said.
+"They (the tanks) remind us of why we’re doing this … helping improve the community where we raise our kids and where they’re educated," Gagner said.

 VETERAN BEER CO.

 Snapshot: Distribution in seven Upper Midwest states from Minnesota to Wisconsin; annual sales of about 20,000 case equivalents; seven full-time employees, 19 part-time employees — all veterans.
 All companies in the supply chain are required to have a "veteran first" hiring policy.